NotSoOld/OpenGPSS/Manual.md

 New xacts can be added to the model through *inject* and *copy* blocks.
 Inject block presents an *injector* - it adds one xact to FEC with exit time set according to injector's parameters, and when this xact leaves FEC, it sends a signal to injector that it's time to inject one more xact into FEC. *Copy* block creates copies of xacts which are added into CEC.

 There is a special situation called *CEC review*.
 When interpreter receives a signal "review CEC", it interrupts movement of current xact and starts to go through CEC from its beginning.
-Blocks like *fac\_leave*, *refresh* and changing xact's *priority* can trigger CEC review (because these actions can affect simulation process.
+Blocks like *fac\_leave*, *review\_cec* and changing xact's *priority* can trigger CEC review (because these actions can affect simulation process.
 For example, if some xact leaves facility, it becomes available for xacts which wait at *fac\_enter* block but cannot proceed.
 And when CEC will be reviewed, xacts will be able to move to unlocked facility.
 Changing of priority may affect the order of xacts' processing.)

 ## Definition types